foohyfooh/foohyfooh.github.io/_posts/2018-07-29-Python-Class-Access-Control.markdown

 categories: Python
 ---

-This article was inspired by my co-worker asking the meaning of the two underscores i had before a property in a Python class.
+This article was inspired by my co-worker asking the meaning of the two underscores that I had before a property in a Python class.

 In the following Python code, I will show the convention that I use for access control of methods and properties.